ashutoshmjain/gita/src/continuum.md

 - Energy is protected - means it can not be created or destroyed
 - Energy is immutable - means it can't be changed.
 We can sure pack it in different forms through different templates into different manifestations but energy itself never changes.
 - Energy is encrypted - We can't perceive it with our senses.
 We only perceive it through its manifestations.

-- Energy is symmetric trough time and it is conserved.
+And we know from science that Energy is symmetric trough time and it is conserved.
 There exists a continuum from energy to manifestations and vice versa.